 Cross-Country Skiing in Mittelgebirge

 The Mittelgebirge offer less dramatic backdrops than the Alps with their rolling hills instead of death-defying drops, but that really suits cross-country skiing.
-The snow may be better as well since the trails actually stand at a higher elevation.
+The snow is better as well since the trails actually stand at a higher elevation.
 And unlike the Alps, services are geared toward cross-country skiers with better rental equipment, lessons, and supplies.

 Your best options for cross-country skiing in Mittelgebirge: